Lotus Kids Yoga

 Little Lotus Yoga a kids yoga class.
 Such an offering provides kids the opportunity to foster their own yoga practice and to connect with other positive role modes.
-Cooperative games, theme activities, storytelling, music, and art engage the natural energy and enthusiasm of the 5, 6 and 7-year old child.
+Cooperative games, theme activities, storytelling, mindfulness, music, and art engage the natural energy and enthusiasm of the 5, 6 and 7-year old child.
 Classes explore Yoga poses, breathing exercises, visual imagery and relaxation techniques while conveying lessons in self-expression, body image, social skills, positive thinking, and environmental awareness.
 Lotus Kid Yoga Facilitators serve as a positive role model.

 Your Class Facilitator

 The demand for Kids Yoga classes is on the rise!
 More and more, Yoga studios, schools, community centers and families around the globe are adding children’s yoga classes to their daily schedules.
 There is a significant difference between teaching adults and kids and it is essential that teachers undergo the appropriate studies with a qualified, reputable, substantial training.